fog/fog.github.com/index.markdown

 ## Prerequisites

 Fog officially supports MRI 1.9.3, 1.9.2, and 1.8.7.
-While not officially supported, Fog has been known to work with Rubinus and JRuby.
+While not officially supported, Fog has been known to work with Ruby Enterprise Edition, Rubinus and JRuby.

 ## Quick Start